UlricusR/ulricusr.github.io/portfolio-page/docs/index.en.md

     - Add as many food items as you wish, and filter or search your food list
     - Export or import your food list for data backup or sharing
     - Fast overview over all carbs types with calculation of the matching absorption time

+=== "Create Own Recipes"

+    Cook and bake with EasyFPU:

+    - Simply add ingredients to your recipe
+    - Enter the total weight and number of portions for the final product
+    - Save it just like any other dish in your food list

 === "Compose a Meal"